-There are many factors that may cause difficulty for a Scout, with or without a special need.
-By knowing these factors in advance, you can prevent unnecessary hardships.
-Triggering factors may include loud abrupt noises, whistles, PA systems, bright lights, changes in tones, changes in routine, and so forth.
-As you begin to understand a Scout's special needs, you may observe behaviors you should discuss with the Scout's family.
+There are many things that can cause difficulty for a Scout, with or without a special need.
+By knowing these things in advance, you can prevent unnecessary hardships.
+Triggering factors could be loud abrupt noises, whistles, PA systems, bright lights, changes in tones, changes in routine, and so forth.
+As you begin to understand a Scout's special needs, you may notice behaviors you should discuss with the Scout's family.
 Reach out and talk to the family.
 Building an initial foundation of trust will help later.

-It is essential to learn what each Scout needs in order to have an opportunity to be successful and this begins with building a line of communication with the Scout's parents or guardians.
-It is highly recommended that a unit have an organized effort to have a joining conference for every new Scout joining a unit, before the first overnight outing, within the first couple of months.
+It is essential to learn what each Scout needs to be successful, and this begins with building a line of communication with the Scout's parents or guardians.
+It is highly recommended that a unit make an organized effort to have a joining conference for every new Scout joining a unit, before the first overnight outing2, within the first couple of months.

 A joining conference is similar to a parent-teacher conference at the beginning of a school year.
-Ideally, the adult leader that will have the most interaction with the Scout will meet with the parents or guardians to get to know the Scout better.
-In Cub Scouting where new leaders and new youth often arrive at the same time, experienced leaders in the Pack will need to provide some "quick start" mentoring for new leaders to do joining conferences.
+Ideally, the adult leader that will spend the most time with the Scout will meet with the parents or guardians to get to know the Scout better.
+In Cub Scouting where new leaders and new youth often arrive at the same time, experienced leaders in the Pack will need to give some "quick start" training to new leaders to do joining conferences.

-&lt;sup>2 Long and overnight events are more likely to have triggering situations than a typical Scout meeting.
+2 Long and overnight events are more likely to have triggering situations than a typical Scout meeting.

-Remember, Scouting is open to all youth, so the joining conference happens after the youth has been accepted.
+Don't confuse a joining conference with a new family orientation meeting or a recruiting event.
+Those both have their purposes, but they are different purposes from a joining conference.
+Remember, Scouting is open to all youth, so the joining conference happens after the youth has been accepted into the unit.
 It is not a "job interview" and it is not a condition of accepting the youth into your unit.
 The youth has nothing to prove.
-It is good to share these words with the family and Scout at the first opportunity to reduce stress and anxiety.
+To reduce stress and anxiety, share these words with the family and Scout at the first opportunity.